Consult PURC for a List of Upcoming Workshops

 While writing a JP or senior thesis may seem like the most solitary of all the writing you do at Princeton, it needn't be.
 In fact, because you'll be making important arguments that contribute to scholarly conversation in your department and discipline, you'll have the most rewarding experience if you do what professional scholars and scientists do: join or create a community of other writers and scholars who can exchange drafts with you, consult about the process, encourage you, help you decipher the expectations of your discipline, and offer feedback on your research, your ideas, and your argument.
 Seeking feedback on your writing — and writing near others — is an advanced writing practice.

 The Writing Program, home of your freshman writing seminar, offers support and guidance to complement your working relationship with your adviser and help you find collaborators while you conduct your independent work.
 The Writing Center offers free one-on-one conferences with experienced fellow writers trained to consult on assignments in any discipline.
-Special 80-minute conferences are available for JP and senior thesis writers, who may sign up to work with a graduate Fellow from the department of their choice.
+Special 80-minute conferences are available for JP and senior thesis writers, who may sign up to work with a writing center fellow.
 In collaboration with the Director of Undergraduate Research, the Residential Colleges, and departments across campus, the Writing Center also offers a variety of workshops, events, and peer review groups for juniors and seniors throughout the year, including the popular boot camp series.
 These programs provide practical guidance for tackling big projects, help with crucial steps of the process like defining a research question and writing a proposal, and establish communities of writers for support and feedback.
 For the latest information on upcoming events, visit the Princeton Undergraduate Research Calendar (PURC).
 In addition to these resources, JP writers might find helpful the program's Guide to Writing the JP.
 For Senior Thesis guidelines and schedules, please see the Guides to Independent Work.

 Find Assistance with Survey Research